 Students interested in attending accounting schools in Maine have various highly regarded institutions from which to choose.
 The accounting schools in Maine can help you prepare for a rewarding career in various accounting roles, including but not limited to accountant, auditor, and financial planner.
 Some find that schools offering online and distance education programs are a fit for their current skills and career aspirations.

-- There are 14 colleges and universities with accounting degree programs in Maine.
+- There are 10 not-for-profit colleges and universities with accounting degree programs in Maine.1

 - 3 not-for-profit schools offer a master’s or advanced degree in accounting.1